 Prime Minister Albanese looked forward to working closely with India to advance the Quad’s positive and practical agenda.
 Albanese was on a State Visit to India from March 8 to 11.
 He was accompanied by Minister for Trade and Tourism Don Farrell, Minister for Resources Madeleine King, a high-level official delegation and a large business delegation.

 Albanese visited Ahmedabad, Mumbai and before holding official level talks in New Delhi on his first bilateral visit to India.

 Both Prime Ministers expressed satisfaction at the rapid expansion of bilateral relations facilitated by frequent high-level contact and exchange of ministerial visits, which have further strengthened and deepened cooperation across a diverse range of areas, including political and strategic, defence and security, trade and investment, education and research, agriculture and water, cyber and space, mining and critical minerals, climate change and renewable energy, and mobility of people.

-The Prime Ministers welcomed sustained progress under the defence and security pillar of the India-Australia Comprehensive Strategic Partnership and discussed ways to further enhance it.
-Recognising the increasingly uncertain global security environment, Prime Ministers underscored their unwavering commitment to strengthening the India-Australia defence and security partnership to address shared challenges, and work towards an open, inclusive, stable and prosperous Indo-Pacific.
+The Prime Ministers welcomed sustained progress under the Defence and security pillar of the India-Australia Comprehensive Strategic Partnership and discussed ways to further enhance it.
+Recognizing the increasingly uncertain global security environment, Prime Ministers underscored their unwavering commitment to strengthening the India-Australia Defence and security partnership to address shared challenges, and work towards an open, inclusive, stable and prosperous Indo-Pacific.

 Welcoming the sustained momentum in bilateral and multilateral cooperation, the Prime Ministers agreed that the India-Australia Comprehensive Strategic Partnership was beneficial not only for both countries but also for an open, inclusive, stable and prosperous Indo-Pacific, where the rules-based international order is upheld.